-The Global Development Institute produces and co-producing research that extends knowledge frontiers and we’re driven by the desire to advance social justice on a global scale.
+The Global Development Institute produces and co-produces research that extends knowledge frontiers and we’re driven by the desire to advance social justice on a global scale.

 We achieve this by conducting world-class, interdisciplinary, research that critically and rigorously advances development theory.
 We work closely with a wide range of researchers from the global South.
 This includes longstanding relations that reach over many decades alongside new relationship with emerging scholars.